FortressOne/fortressone.github.io/index.md

 ### Team Fortress bindings

 Team Fortress bindings can be changed via the console.
 E.g: `bind k kill`.
+Or by editing `ezquake/configs/config.cfg`.

-Default bindings can be restored with `exec cfg/bindings.cfg`.
+Default key bindings can be restored with `exec cfg/bindings.cfg`.

 Save changes with `cfg_save`.

-Alternatively, you can manually edit `ezquake/configs/config.cfg`.

 | action                          | key                        | command       |
 |---------------------------------|----------------------------|---------------|